 Instead, people tend to unconsciously latch onto the first fact they hear, basing their decision-making on that fact… whether it’s accurate or not.

 This phenomenon is called anchoring.
 Anchoring is one of the most fundamental principles of marketing psychology.

 Why should you care that anchoring affects people’s decision-making?

 The anchoring effect can work for you or against you.
 It’s one of the most important effects in cognitive psychology.

 When anchoring works for you, it becomes easier to market your company’s products or services.
 When anchoring works against you, it’s increasingly difficult to do so.

 Before diving into ways that the anchoring effect can help or hurt your business, let’s look at how it works.

 In 1974, psychologists Amos Tversky and Daniel Kahneman published a research article titled “Judgment under Uncertainty: Heuristics and Biases.”
 This article documented the first clinical evidence of the anchoring effect.

-In the article, Kahneman and Tversky describe an anchoring bias experiment which challenged two groups of high school students to complete a lengthy multiplication problem.
+In the article, Kahneman and Tversky describe an anchoring bias experiment that challenged two groups of high school students to complete a lengthy multiplication problem.

 One group was asked to solve the following problem: 1 x 2 x 3 x 4 x 5 x 6 x 7 x 8.
 The other group was asked to solve this problem: 8 x 7 x 6 x 5 x 4 x 3 x 2 x 1.